About disabled parking

 All council run car parks have designated disabled parking bays.
 If no disabled parking bays are available, blue badge holders may park in any other car park bay.

-From 3 September 2018, Blue Badge holders will be asked to pay to park in Regent Arcade.
-We will also be introducing charges for stays longer than 3 hours in our other car parks.
-Changes to our other car parks will not be immediate and we will be putting up notices of the changes at least a month in advance, which will allow time for customers to adjust to the new arrangements.
+Blue Badge holders are required to pay the standard rates to park in Regent Arcade.
+Charges for stays longer than 3 hours apply in all our other car parks.
+Notices of the changes were displayed in advance, to allow time for customers to adjust to the new arrangements.

 Shopmobility, is also available and is a service that helps people with mobility issues get around Cheltenham.